s1ovak/PhoneShop/ProjectDocumentation/SoftwareRequirmentsSpecification (en).md

 1. Administrators have access to the database;
 2. During registration and subsequent use, user data is encoded;
 3. After creating an order, you cannot change it.
+#### 3.2.2 Limitations <a name="3.2.2"></a>
+* The application is implemented in Java.
+* The application is available for the GoogleChrome browser version no lower than 3.29, for other browsers there are no restrictions.
 ### 4. Analogues <a name="4"></a>
 This project is a simplified version [mobilestore.by](https://mobistore.by/) and [shop.by](https://shop.by/telefony_mobilnye/)